-- Numbers between .01 and 1 darken the image. - Numbers between 1 and 5 lighten the image.
+- Numbers between .01 and 1 darken the image. - Numbers between 1 and 5 lighten the image. - Specify the Position Offsets for individual images

 Changing filters for an image capture can cause its position to shift from that of the previous capture.
 This can be problematic when trying to merge two or three images captured with different filters.
 The Position Offsets for each individual image in the merged image allow you to compensate for such shifts by specifying Horizontal and Vertical Position Offsets in pixels.